camel-cdr/rvv-bench/README.md

 A collection of RISC-V Vector (RVV) benchmarks to help developers write portably performant RVV code.

-Benchmark results can be found on a separate repository: TODO
+Benchmark results can be found at: https://camel-cdr.github.io/rvv-bench-results

 ## Benchmarks ([./bench/](./bench/))